Independent comparison of registered agent services for South Carolina LLCs and corporations.

 Source: South Carolina Secretary of State · Statute reference S.C.
 Code §33-44-108

-For most South Carolina LLCs, Northwest Registered Agent ranks first on privacy and Mainstay Filing offers the best value at $99/year.
+For most South Carolina LLCs, Northwest Registered Agent ranks first on privacy and reliability.
+Mainstay Filing earns the Editor's Choice for value at $99/year with the same core features.
 State-specific options like South Carolina Registered Agent.co specialize in same-state filings.

 Commercial services range $50–$250 per year.
 Mainstay Filing is $99/yr; Northwest is $125/yr; ZenBusiness is $199/yr; LegalZoom is $249/yr.